topshed/RPi_8x8GridDraw/README.md

 ###Basic features

 On the right hand side are a set of buttons to select the desired LED colour.
-If you want a different colour then you can edit (or add) a *setColourXXX* function in 8x8grid-animator.py and change the RGB value.
+If you want a different colour then you can edit (or add) a *setColourXXX* function in 8x8grid-xxxxhat.py and change the RGB value.

 The currently selected colour is shown in the circle below the buttons.

 To set an LED's colour, click on its position in the editing window.
 If the LED is already set to a colour then clicking again will turn it to off, even if you have selected a new colour as the current one in use.
 Clicking a second time will set the LED to the new colour.

 To add a new frame, click on the **>>** button.
 This will create a duplicate on the current frame and increment the frame number displayed above.
 If you want a blank frame rather than a copy of the preceding one, just click the 'clear frame' button.

 The **>>** button is also used to move to the next frame if one exists.
 There is currently no way to add a new frame in between existing frames.

 Similarly, the **<<** button moves backwards through the frames of the animation.

 The '**Play on LEDs**' button will load the image you have created onto the LED matrix and – if there is more than one frame - run through the frames of the00 animation.

 To increase or decrease the speed at which the animation is played on the LED matrix, use the **+** and **–** buttons.
 You should the Frames per Second (FPS) value change accordingly.
 Note that this will also alter the frame-rate set in the exported .py file (default is 1 fps).

 The '**Rotate LEDs**' button will rotate the image displayed on the LEDs by 90 degrees clockwise.
 It will not alter the orientation of the image within the editor.

 As mentioned earlier, the '**Clear Grid**' button will set all the LEDs on the screen to off (this will not affect any image loaded on to the LED matrix).

 The '**Delete**' button will remove the current frame and set the displayed frame to be the previous on in the series (e.g. if you're editing frame 6 and press the '**Delete**' button, you will set the current frame to number 5).

+The '**QUit**' button will exit the program.

 ###Colour Definitions: